Reviewed by Dr. Linda Simon MVB MRCVS.

 Studies conducted in Australia and the UK indicate that almost 80% of dogs struggle with behavioral disorders.
 Among the numbers, anxiety and phobia are the most dominant culprits.
 As a result, you’ll have to help your dog deal with its fears and anxiety, or even depression.

-Apart from making your dog uncomfortable, behavioral disorders also impact how your pup relates to you and may make it more aggressive.
-That’s why learning about what to give your dog for anxiety and how to deal with depression in dogs is critical.
+Apart from reducing your dog’s quality of life, behavioral disorders also impact how your pup relates to you and may make it more aggressive and less amenable to training.

 Trazodone for Dogs Guide: How it Works (Dosage and Side Effects)

 Trazodone is effective and considerately safe for treating anxiety and depression in dogs.
-Vets recommend a dosage of between 2.5mg to 15mg per pound of a dog’s body weight.
+Vets recommend a dosage of between 3mg to 15mg per pound of a dog’s body weight.
 The correct dosage for each dog depends on the type of anxiety it’s suffering from, whether prolonged or acute.
+It also depends on how the individual processes the drug and on how sensitive they are to it.

 While the medication is relatively safe, your dog may suffer mild side effects like lethargy, over sleepiness, panting, hyperactivity, restlessness, and more.
 On rare occasions, your dog may also experience fatal serotonin syndrome.